 All the chapters are translated into five languages so it very easy to understand.
 Heck, you could even learn a new language while studying boat design with this book.
 Isn‘t that great?
 All things considered, if you‘re looking for a book to travel the world with, this should be the choice number one for you.

 Understanding Boat Design by Ted Brewer

-A perfect manual for boating enthusiasts.
-Don‘t let its textbook layout scare you away.
+Seems like this is a perfect manual for boating enthusiasts.
+And don‘t let its textbook layout scare you away.
 It truly is a beautifully written, poignant book.

 Besides basic technical information, it also provides answers to solve any kind of questions about boat design and sailing.
 And we mean literally every question about how one boat functions!
 Whether you want to learn new tricks and tips on how to swear by a full keel or to find out what elements make one boat safe enough to sail long routes, this is a book for you.
 Included in this edition is a rich boating glossary which provides a valuable info.

 The author Ted Brewer is the respected designer with decades of experience.
 As the founder of Yacht Design Institute, his word is indeed trustworthy and we truly recommend this edition.